Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 | Standards-based | FAIR, NIST, ISO frameworks | Consistent, credible | Process-heavy | Compliance & benchmarking |

 The FAIR (Factor Analysis of Information Risk) Model is the leading standard for quantitative CRQ.
-Unlike qualitative models, FAIR systematically measures the components of risk—Loss Event Frequency and Probable Loss Magnitude—in monetary terms.
-It uses ranges (e.g., probability between 10% and 40%) rather than single points, allowing risk analysts to communicate uncertainty to the business in terms of confidence levels, which is highly valuable for executives.
+Unlike qualitative models, FAIR systematically measures the components of risk (Loss Event Frequency and Probable Loss Magnitude) in monetary terms.
+It uses ranges (for example, probability between 10% and 40%) rather than single points, so risk analysts can communicate uncertainty to executives in terms of confidence levels.
+That’s actually useful for a board conversation.

 First-Party vs Third-Party Cyber Events